 How to Deliver Bad News in a Letter

-Sometimes in business, you simply cannot avoid writing a letter that has bad news.
-However, you can try to write the letter in such a way as to maintain a good relationship with the recipient, as well as breaking the bad news in the easiest way.
-You don’t want to burn any bridges in business, so it really is to your advantage to write an effective bad newsletter.
+Sometimes, in business, you simply cannot avoid writing a letter that has bad news.
+However, you can try to write the letter in such a way as to maintain a good relationship with the recipient, as well as break the bad news in the easiest way.
+You don’t want to burn any bridges in business, so it really is to your advantage to write an effective bad news letter.

 - Minimizing damage to the relationship: Bad news should not define the relationship.